Ice Pilots NWT

-Ice Pilots NWT (known in the UK and the US as Ice Pilots) is a reality television series broadcast on History Television that portrayed Buffalo Airways, an airline based in Yellowknife, Northwest Territories, Canada.
+Ice Pilots NWT (known in the UK and the US as Ice Pilots) was a reality television series broadcast on History Television that portrayed Buffalo Airways, an airline based in Yellowknife, Northwest Territories, Canada.
 Buffalo mainly flies WWII-era piston powered propeller planes as well as Lockheed L-188 Electra turboprop aircraft year-round in northern Canada.
-The show ran from November 18, 2009 to December 17, 2014, comprising six seasons.
+The show ran from November 18, 2009, to December 17, 2014, comprising six seasons.

 History

 Ice Pilots premiered on November 18, 2009.
 The show was renewed for a second season with filming completed on August 2, 2010.
 The season premiere was aired on History Television January 12, 2011.
-Season 3 was greenlit on August 18, 2010 and began airing on October 12, 2011.
+Season 3 was greenlit on August 18, 2010, and began airing on October 12, 2011.
 In the UK, series 2 was shown on Quest commencing May 2011.
 The episodes in season 4 have been shown on the Discovery Channel in the UK.
 Season 1 of Ice Pilots began airing on the National Geographic Channel in the US on April 22, 2011.
 Both Season 1 and 2 have aired in Australia on National Geographic Channel and National Geographic Channel HD, and currently air on the digital channel 7 Mate.

 On February 2, 2012 The Weather Channel announced that it was adding Ice Pilots to its primetime lineup.
-On March 5, 2012 the show started airing on The Weather Channel, starting with seasons 1 and 2.
+On March 5, 2012, the show started airing on The Weather Channel, starting with seasons 1 and 2.

 The National Geographic Channel no longer airs the show regularly, though it does occasionally broadcast episodes.

 Ice Pilots NWT has been recognized with two Gemini Awards in 2011 for Best Original Music for a Lifestyle/Practical Information or Reality Program or Series and Best Photography in an Information Program or Series.

 On July 27, 2012, Bruce Dickinson, lead singer of Iron Maiden, flew up from Edmonton to Yellowknife with Buffalo Airways.
 On July 28, Dickinson, who holds an airline transport pilot's license, flew a Douglas DC3 to Yellowknife and spent a day being filmed as a guest star for a season four episode.

 On September 24, 2013, the Ice Pilots NWT Facebook page aired the first season 5 trailer, as well as the season 5 premiere date of October 23, 2013.

-On January 15, 2014 the season 6 production was announced.
+On January 15, 2014, the season 6 production was announced.
 Promos for season six stated that it would be the final season.
 It premiered on October 29, 2014.
 The final episode aired on December 17, 2014.
 The final episode covered a parachute jump over the D-Day remembrance period of June 2014.

+As of June 2023, it can be watched on Pluto TV.